'Hair Love': Chicago native former NFL player Matthew A. Cherry behind Oscar-nominated short film - Go Tech Daily

 Cherry took her fiancée Candace to the Oscar nominee lunch and remembered how he got there.

 “My parents are no longer with me, but I know they are very proud and are also making a difference,” said Cherry.
 “Chicago is just a city known for hard-working people.
 It’s the city of big shoulders.
-I’ve always kind of taken it with me, you know, we’re ready to roll up our sleeves and get the job done and that has helped me here in Los Angeles.
+I’ve always kind of taken it with me, you know, we’re ready to roll up our sleeves and get the job done and that helped me here in Los Angeles.
 In many ways, I feel like we have already won.
-We are already helping young girls to gain confidence and carry their minds the way they want to wear them, and the same for young boys. “
+We are already helping young girls to gain confidence and wear their hair the way they want to wear it, and the same for young boys. “

 In fact, a Texas teenager who could be banned from his graduation ceremony because of his dreadlocks will join “Hair Love” producers Gabrielle Union and Dwyane Wade on the Academy Awards red carpet.